17 Best Resorts in St. Martin and St. Maarten: The Luxe List

 French side

-It’s not quite St. Tropez though (or as high-end as St. Barts).
+French St. Martin is known for its top culinary scene, chic beach clubs and intimate boutique hotels.
+It’s not quite St. Tropez though (nor as high-end as St. Barts).

 Dutch side

-Best area to stay in St. Martin
+Best area to stay in St. Martin (French side)

 A couple lying on the sand of Grand Case Beach